mjmapps/Calculator/README.md

 # Calculator
+This calculator, written in C++, is somewhat of a port of a calculator program I originally wrote in Java.
+However, I am taking a different approach, such as with using the Regex library to analyse the inputted expression instead.
+So far, it can evaluate an expression of arbitrary length, with a linear 'left to right' order.

-This calculator, written in Java, allows the user to input an expression in the following forms:
+The aim of the calculator is to allow the user to input an expression in the following forms:
 * a {operator} b
 * (a {operator} b) {operator} (c {operator} d)
 Where a,b,c,d are operands (numbers) and the operations consist of addition, subtraction, multiplication and division.